About CAYEN (pronounced like cayenne pepper!)

 Why we do it:

 Historically, services in California were designed for either children or adults.
-However, the mental health community has recognized that there is an important time in life where people are transitioning from being a child, into being an adult, and that youth need services designed around this life transition.
+However, the behavioral health community has recognized that there is an important time in life where people are transitioning from being a child, into being an adult, and that youth need services designed around this life transition.
 We have also learned that to create the best programs and policies, we have to ask the people who will be impacted by them.
-CAYEN works to bring the voice of youth and young adults who are impacted by the mental health system into policy and program design at the state level.
+CAYEN works to bring the voice of youth and young adults who are impacted by the behavioral health system into policy and program design at the state level.

 CAYEN is a project of Mental Health America of California (MHAC).
-In 2006, MHAC realized there was not an advocacy organization exclusively focusing on TAY mental health policy at the state level.
+In 2006, MHAC realized there was not an advocacy organization exclusively focusing on TAY behavioral health policy at the state level.
 Because this is such an important and unique population, MHAC was given funding by the Department of Mental Health to create CAYEN to ensure TAY voices and perspectives were taken into account when developing policies and programs.